Femtoscopic signatures of unique nuclear structures in relativistic collisions: Methods

 \section{Methods}

 To assess the sensitivity of azimuthal femtoscopic measurements to nuclear structure, {$^{208}$Pb{+}$^{20}$Ne} and {$^{208}$Pb{+}$^{16}$O} collisions at ${\sqrt{s_{NN}} = 68.5\textnormal{ GeV}}$ are studied, two systems especially relevant to the SMOG2 fixed-target program of the LHCb experiment~\cite{Lucarelli:2024mes,DiNezza:2024ctw,Hadjidakis:2019vpg}.
 Using the AMPT parton transport model~\cite{PhysRevC.72.064901}, two different initial nucleon configurations are investigated in each case: the spherically symmetric Woods-Saxon configuration~\cite{dEnterria:2020dwq} and the Nuclear Lattice Effective Field Theory (NLEFT) configuration where nucleons are distributed in a manner that resembles $\alpha-$clusters~\cite{Giacalone:2024luz}.
 The latter results in a tetrahedron shape for the oxygen nucleus resembling four $\alpha-$clusters, and a bowling pin shape resembling five $\alpha-$clusters for the neon nucleus.
 The initial nucleon configurations were also rotated randomly.
-With similar model configurations, it has already been shown~\cite{Lu:2025cni, Giacalone:2024ixe} that the azimuthal anisotropy is sensitive to the deformed initial shape of the neon nucleus.
+With similar model configurations, it has already been shown that azimuthal anisotropy is sensitive to the deformed initial shape of the neon nucleus in both a transport model~\cite{Lu:2025cni} and a hydrodynamic calculation~\cite{Giacalone:2024ixe}.
 However, femtoscopic observables have not yet been investigated.

-For this study, 100.000 ultra-central ($b=0$) events were simulated for each collision system (Pb+Ne and Pb+O) and for each nucleon configuration (Woods-Saxon and NLEFT).
+For this study, 100,000 ultra-central ($b=0$) events were simulated for each collision system (Pb+Ne and Pb+O) and for each nucleon configuration (Woods-Saxon and NLEFT).
 The pseudo-rapidity acceptance of the LHCb experiment is around $2 < \eta < 5$ in the laboratory frame, which roughly corresponds to ${-2.5 < \eta < 0.5}$ in the center-of-mass frame in the case of fixed-target collisions~\cite{Hadjidakis:2019vpg}; thus, only particles within this $\eta$ range were used for the present analysis.
 To determine the second-order event plane, charged pions, kaons, and protons in the rapidity range of ${-2.5 < \eta < -0.5}$ were used.
 For the femtoscopic analysis, charged pions were chosen in the kinematic range of ${-0.5 < \eta < 0.5}$ and ${0.2 < p_T\textnormal{ [GeV}/c]< 1.0}$.
 The second-order event plane angle $\Psi_2$ was calculated similarly to Ref.~\cite{STAR:2014shf}, with the $Q_x$ and $Q_y$ flow-vectors defined as

 where $N$ is the total number of particles, the $w_i$ weight is equal to the $p_T$ transverse momentum of the particle, and $\phi$ is the azimuthal angle of the particle.